Protests against Executive Order 13769: New York City

 The protest started January 28, with a small group of around thirty people sometime near 11 a.m.
 EST. Protesters gathered in front of Terminal 4, where international arrivals take place.
 As advocacy groups, such as the New York Immigration Coalition, called out to protesters on social media, the crowd grew.
 The protesters were gathered to denounce Trump's executive order and to show support for refugees and immigrants.
 The demonstration grew large enough by sunset that it spread into the parking deck near the terminal.
 Demonstrators brought signs, chanted slogans and called the action a "Muslim ban".
 The protesters marched from terminal to terminal.
 Throughout the day, state representatives, Nydia Velázquez and Jerry Nadler were present to help constituents affected by the ban.

 A companion protest sprang up on Staten Island in the evening, taking place in Port Richmond.
 Another protest took place at Battery Park on Sunday.
 Chelsea Clinton was one of the protesters at that location.
 There were several thousand protesters at Battery Park.
-Protests continued at the JFK airport on Sunday as well.
+Protests continued at JFK Airport on Sunday as well.